Learn how to pinpoint sources of malicious traffic by effectively sorting Cloudflare Logs (formerly ELS).

 Often, you’ll need to sort by many fields to analyze and identify the source of an attack.
 For example, take a look at the following workflow:

 Action 1: Sort your downloaded Cloudflare Logs by HTTP 200 response, output to els-200.txt.

 Reason: You’re not interested in responses that are being blocked by Cloudflare already; that is, requests which result in a HTTP response 503 or 403.
 A request that results in a 200 HTTP response at our edge is not blocked by Cloudflare and is likely going all the way through to the origin if the asset is not cached on Cloudflare's edge.
 Such requests, when malicious, are designed specifically to overburden the origin.

 ~$ cat els.txt | grep ":200," > els-200.txt

 Action 2: Sort your "HTTP 200 only" logs by URI, output to els-200-URI.txt.

 Reason: Of the 200 responses, you want to see the pages which are being requested the most.
+How to:

 Find the top URIs:

 ~$ jq -r .ClientRequestURI els-200.txt |sort -n |uniq -c |sort -n > els-200-top-URIs.txt